-Question Explanation Answer 1 What is the name of this stream_name stream?
-The stream name on the SBA must match the stream name on the DMS Switch.
-Note: This name must match a stream name in the CM table CRSFMT. must match the stream name on Type: string Range: 1 to 4 characters.
+Question Explanation Answer 1 What is the name of this stream? stream_name The stream name on the SBA must match the stream name on the DMS Switch.
+Note: This name must match a stream name in the CM table CRSFMT.
+Type: string Range: 1 to 4 characters.
 Example: AMA (not case sensitive)